Coronavirus (COVID-19) & Sickle Cell Disorder

 How many people with inherited anaemias have had Covid-19?

-Up to the 23rd September, 263 people had been reported with proven or suspected COVID-19.
-Of these, 229 were adults and 34 children.
-Most had sickle cell disease, but a small number of thalassemia and rare inherited anaemia patients were also affected, and the severity in all patient groups was similar.
+As of January 20th, 555 people had been reported with proven or suspected COVID-19.
+Of these, 464 were adults and 91 children.
+Most had sickle cell disease, and some thalassemia and rare inherited anaemia patients were also affected, and the severity in all patient groups was similar.

 How many people were admitted to hospital?

 What was the outcome for people admitted to hospital?

 The picture is not yet complete, because some people are still being treated for COVID-19.
-However, for the moment we can say that:
+The information is updated regularly.
+For the moment we can say that: